lofar-astron/DP3/docs/doxygen/bda.md

 class will be necessary.
 It should provide the following functionality to a step:
 - Set an initial time interval as the current time interval.
-- Store data from BDABuffers.
+- Store data from BdaBuffers.
 - Detect if all relevant data for the current time interval is present.
 - Provide the data for the current time interval.
-The result should take the BDABuffer start time and exposure duration into account, since they may not match the start time and duration of the requested time interval.
+The result should take the BdaBuffer start time and exposure duration into account, since they may not match the start time and duration of the requested time interval.
 - Advance the current time interval.
 The BDAIntervalBuffer should then discard stored data that is no longer necessary.

-With this functionality, updating the original data in BDABuffers inside the BDAIntervalBuffer, and retreiving the updated BDABuffers, is impossible.
+With this functionality, updating the original data in BdaBuffers inside the BDAIntervalBuffer, and retreiving the updated BdaBuffers, is impossible.
 Therefore, we can't immediately implement e.g. DDECal's subtract task for BDA data and apply solutions directly ("applysolutions=true") inside the calibrate task.
-During a later restructuring of DP3 we will make streams more generic and implement BDABuffer updates in separate subtract and apply tasks that have that functionality."
+During a later restructuring of DP3 we will make streams more generic and implement BdaBuffer updates in separate subtract and apply tasks that have that functionality."